Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Connections between topological and abstract simplicity

 \section{Connections between topological and abstract simplicity}

-Our focus in this paper is on \tdlc groups with restrictions on their normal subgroups; in particular, our methods apply well to the class of compactly generated topologically simple \tdlc groups.
+Our focus in this paper is on \tdlc groups that have restrictions imposed on their normal subgroups; in particular, our methods apply to the class of compactly generated topologically simple \tdlc groups.
 A recurring theme is the difference between topological simplicity and abstract simplicity; indeed, as pointed out in the introduction, it is not known whether there are any compactly generated \tdlc groups that are topologically but not abstractly simple.